iTwin/itwinjs-core/core/backend/README.md

-﻿# @bentley/imodeljs-quantity
+﻿# @bentley/imodeljs-backend

 Copyright © Bentley Systems, Inc. 2018

 ## Description

-The __@bentley/imodeljs-quantity__ package contains classes for quantity formatting and parsing.
+The __@bentley/imodeljs-backend__ package contains classes that backend code can use to work with directly with iModels.

 ## Documentation